What is a document management system?

 Allowing immediate access to information

 Organizations become inefficient through hidden time-sinks that cause delays in many day-to-day processes and subsequently drain productivity.
-With centralized document management that stores files and data methodically (through file hierarchies, standardized project names, dates, file types, etc.), employees no longer waste time on paper-chasing and getting lost in unstructured data — but can retrieve the information they need immediately.
+With centralized document management that stores files and data methodically (through file hierarchies, standardized project names, dates, file types, etc.), employees no longer waste time on paper-chasing and getting lost in unstructured data — but can search for and retrieve the information they need immediately.

 Enabling teams to collaborate more effectively